 By Stephen Swett

-Expense Inflation Will Create Margin Pressure.
-With inflation at a 40-year-high, landlords will need to aggressively manage operating expenses.
+With inflation still lingering, landlords are aggressively managing operating expenses.
 Certain expenses (including payroll, administrative fees, landscaping, repairs and maintenance, etc.) can be managed somewhat, but other expenses (taxes, insurance, utilities, snow removal, etc.) are out of a landlord’s control.
 How this impacts commercial real estate portfolios will depend on several factors, including NOI margins and the ability to pass through costs to tenants.
 In terms of NOI margins, multifamily and hotels have historically had lower NOI margins.
-For multifamily assets, outsized revenue growth in the past year-plus has masked some of these inflationary pressures, but as rental increases slow, rising expenses, which represent 30% to 40% of revenue, will pressure margins and could drive NOI down.
+For multifamily assets, outsized revenue growth in the past three years has masked some of these inflationary pressures, but as rental increases slow, rising expenses, which represent 30 to 40 percent of revenue, will pressure margins and could drive NOI down.
 For hotels, NOI margin is highly dependent on the level of service provided, but inflationary cost pressures may have a double impact if revenue drops in a recession, which has been the norm.
 For other commercial property types (office, industrial and retail), most landlords utilize a lease structure that allows some or all property expenses to be passed through to the tenant, limiting the near-term impact of inflation on the landlords.